wp-plugins/codepeople-post-map/readme.txt

 A: To display all points that belong to a specific category, it is required to insert the following shortcode [codepeople-post-map cat="3"].
 The number 3 represent the category ID, replace this number by the corresponding category's ID.
 To insert the code directly in a template, the snippet of code is:
 <?php echo do_shortcode ('[codepeople-post-map cat="3"]'); ?>

+= Q: How to exclude the points in a category? =

+A: To exclude the points that belong to a specific category, or various categories, inserts the attribute excludecat in the shortcode [codepeople-post-map excludecat="3,4"].
+The number 3 and 4 represent the categories IDs.

+= Q: How to exclude the points in a post? =

+A: To exclude the points that belong to a post, or various posts, inserts the attribute excludepos in the shortcode [codepeople-post-map excludepost="3,4"].
+The number 3 and 4 represent the posts IDs.

+= Q: How to exclude the points in posts with tag? =

+A: To exclude the points that belong to the post with a specific tag, or various tags, inserts the attribute excludetag in the shortcode [codepeople-post-map excludetag="3,4"].
+The number 3 and 4 represent the tags IDs.

 = Q: Is possible to load all points in more than one category? =